 "Many leading artists have started their careers at the shopping centre, and it is therefore a pleasure to cooperate later."

-Rosvall is also in favour of broad-based co-operation.
+Also Forum's events are based on broad-based co-operation.
 Good relationships with the City of Helsinki, record labels, artists and their background organisations make it much easier to organise events.

 Quality convinces customers